Report: Evidence of early gene flow between Ashkenazi Jews and non-Jewish European in mictochrondral DNA haplogroup H7

 Conflicts of Interest

-The author was part of an early alpha testing group for GMP but has no financial or personal ties to the developer, Becky Mason Walker, or to Jim Sikes, who wrote the User Guide.
+The author was part of an early alpha testing group for GMP but has no financial or personal ties to the developer, Becky Mason Walker, or to Jim Sipe, who wrote the User Guide.
 She is the Editor of the Journal of Genetic Genealogy; this manuscript was handled by another member of the Advisory Board.
 She declares no conflicts of interest.